-If you were not originally a member of the project in MoM and Science Support adds you to it, you might get an email asking you to set a new password in ASTRON Web Applications Password Self Service.
+If you were not originally a member of the project in MoM, you can request to be added by Science Support.
+When you send such a request, you must add the project's PI in cc.
+After Science Support adds you to the project, you might get an email asking you to set a new password in ASTRON Web Applications Password Self Service.
 Please note that this will set a new password not just for the LTA but for MoM (LOFAR/WSRT) and Northstar as well.